 At what age can a child decide where they want to live?

-If the question of who the child will live with must be resolved in court, the courts will begin to give weight to a child’s wishes when they are deemed competent to understand the situation.
-This can range between the ages of 12 and 13, depending on the circumstances.
-The wishes and feelings of a child below the age of 11 may be considered, but they usually do not carry as much weight.
+Individual parents can determine when to allow their children to make decisions about where they want to live.
+Parents can choose whether the decision is made by the parent or the child.
+If the issue of where a child will live must be settled in court, the courts will start to consider the child's wishes once they are deemed competent to understand the situation.
+This typically occurs from the age of 11+.
+While the wishes and feelings of a child under 11 may be considered, they usually carry less weight..

-When a child reaches the age of 16, he or she has the legal right to choose where they want to live, unless there is a residence order or child arrangements order in place that specifies the child’s living arrangements.
+When a child reaches the age of 16, he or she has the legal right to choose where they want to live, unless there is a Residence Order or Child Arrangements Order in place that specifies the child's living arrangements.

 What happens if the non-resident parent does not return the child?

-If a parent has welfare concerns about a child and has not returned them, then it may be possible to apply for a child arrangements order on an urgent basis.
+If a parent has welfare concerns about a child and has not returned them, then it may be possible to apply for a Child Arrangements Order on an urgent basis.

 What if we cannot reach an agreement about where the child should live?